Nexterial/my-first-repo/README.md

-my-first-repo Practice account FOR learning Git
+my-first-repo that I'm going to edit!
+Practice account FOR learning Git